How To Enable TPM 2.0 In BIOS for Windows 11

 2. Now enter ‘Advanced mode’ by pressing F7.

-3. Go to “Security page” to find the “Intel® Platform Trust Technology” option.
+3. Go to the “Security page” to find the “Intel® Platform Trust Technology” option.

 4. Then select “Intel® Platform Trust Technology” and set it to “Enable“.